joyned/java-movie-title/README.md

 # java-movie-title

 For use:
-- You need to have Java on your machine.
+- You need a client application to connect with server.
 - You need to have a internet connection.

 How it works:
 - You need to connect with the server by IP and PORT.
 After connect, you're able to send your request.
-- Request exemple: <queryLength>:<query>
+- Request exemple: queryLength:query
 - The response will follow the request exemple.